Culture of Baltimore: Hon

-Although nowadays the city is culturally diverse, the lasting image of Baltimoreans seems to be the "Hon" culture exemplified most markedly by the longer established families and residents of the Highlandtown, Irvington, Canton, Locust Point, Hampden and Pigtown neighborhoods.
+Although nowadays the city is culturally diverse, the lasting image of Baltimoreans is the "Hon" culture exemplified most markedly by the longer established families and residents of the Highlandtown, Irvington, Canton, Locust Point, Hampden and Pigtown neighborhoods.
 Between the 1950s and 1970s, it was common to see local working class women dressing in bright, printed dresses with glasses and beehive hairdos.
 Men were often dressed casually, but with a general factory or dock worker look, as many in town did indeed have such jobs.

 The name of the culture comes from the often parodied Baltimore accent and slang.
 "Hon" (/ˈhʌn/, an abbreviation of "Honey") was a common informal name for someone else.
 It is almost always used at the end of the sentence, e.g., "how bout dem O's, Hon?"
 Linguists classify the white Baltimore accent within Delaware Valley American English, which also encompasses Philadelphia.
 For instance, "Baltimore" is pronounced "Baldamore" or even "Balmer", and "Maryland" becomes "Murland", "Murlan", or "Merlin."
-Other common pronunciations include "ool", "amblance", "wooder", "warsh", "sharr or shaow", "far", "cowny", "tew", “lor” and "zinc" (oil, ambulance, water, wash, shower, fire, county, two, “lil”, and sink respectively).
+Other common pronunciations include "ool", "amblance", "wooder", "warsh", "sharr or shaow", "far", "cowny", "tew", "lor" and "zinc" (oil, ambulance, water, wash, shower, fire, county, two, "lil", and sink respectively).
 There is also a popular summertime phrase, "goin' downy ayshin" (going down to the ocean, usually referring to Ocean City, Maryland) as well as popular phrases such as, "my (appliance) went up" (meaning died, shortened from "went up to heaven") and "dem O's" (i.e. "them O's", referring to the city's Major League Baseball team, the Baltimore Orioles).

 Baltimore native and filmmaker John Waters has parodied the Hon culture, as well as Baltimore itself, extensively in his movies.
 For a somewhat accurate representation of Baltimorese, one can look to Waters' narration in his 1972 movie Pink Flamingos.
 Waters himself used a local commercial for Mr Ray's Hair Weaves as his main inspiration.
 The commercial was famous around town for Mr. Ray's thick East Baltimore accent: "Cawl todaey, for your free hayome showink..." ("Call today, for your free home showing") was the most memorable line from that commercial.

 The term has been established in the culture as it has been used for naming businesses including Cafe Hon, and for the annual HonFest.